gokusenz/coding-challenge-email/README.md

 2           | to email address invalid
 3           | subject is empty
 4           | text is empty
-5           | all email sender failed
+5           | email provider configuration not complete 6           | all email sender failed

 ## Testing